Our lives seem to revolve around chasing—chasing happiness, pleasure, objects. Happiness seems to be the most evasive treasure we can’t pin for long.

-It doesn’t have to be, though, because we can be happy right at this second.
+It doesn’t have to be, though, because happiness is here and we’re enough.

 What I think fits the most elusive character is meaning.
-It’s not new that it could take decades or even a lifetime to find it.
+People might search for decades or even a lifetime for it.
 But that’s sad because our lives are short.

-That direction is attuned to our values.
-They can be as simple as being there for our friends, our families, taking small steps towards a hobby or inclination, or making small leaps in our career, or contributing to a cause.
+That direction is attuned to our core values.
+They can be as simple as being there for our loved ones, taking small steps towards a hobby or inclination, making small leaps in our career, or contributing to a cause.
 It’s the details of our lives we care about more than anything else.

-To get from point A to B, it helps to write down goals.
-But, often, to validate out goals is to first examine our values, the core of our direction.
-If contributing to other people matters to us, then help.
-If we seek to make art, then create.
+To validate our goals is to first examine our values, from where we stir onward.
+If contributing to other people matters to us, then we pitch.
+If we seek to make art, then we create.
 If we yearn for our voice to be heard, then we speak.
 Making specks of meaning in whatever way is fueled by our values.
 And that’s how we can stay for long without the endless chase.